Brite-Apps/wComics/README.md

 Comic files can be uploaded with any browser.
 Start the web server from application and connect to it using any browser.

-Also files can be uploaded through iTunes with [File Sharing](http://support.apple.com/kb/HT4094).
+Files can also be uploaded through iTunes with [File Sharing](http://support.apple.com/kb/HT4094).

 # License